peterpot/openath.github.io/standards.md

 If the 1976 Olympic Decathlon champion decides to make a comeback, we can discuss complicating things then.

 Unfortunately nothing is so simple.
-There is an issue with using F=Female.
-Masters athletics from the world level downwards has adopted W=Women instead of F=Female.
-This is important because all the age categories are prefixed with W e.g. W35, W40 etc.  On the other hand Young athletes would naturally prefer F=Female.
-Thus both standards may need to be accommodated!
+There is an issue with using F=Female in that usually the age categories are derived from the gender e.g. M40.
+Masters athletics from the world level downwards has however adopted age categories of W35, W40 etc. On the other hand W=Women would not work very well for the young athletes.
+We will have to take this into account when linking gender and age category.

 ## Dates